 Obviously, No-Shave November is a great reason to learn how to grow a beard.
 For guys who often abandon the mission early, or for those who’ve simply never felt the wind rustling through their facial manes, however, the prospect might seem daunting.
 The following products and tips can help you get started, and continue the mission throughout the month.

 Step 1: Start with a fresh shave.

 In many cases, it is helpful for men learning how to start growing a beard to begin with a good, close shave.
 This will help prevent ingrown hairs and itchiness, and can limit potentially uneven growth, which is something most guys would prefer to avoid when going through the initial awkward phases of beard growth.

 Visit a real-deal barber for this shave.
 Let them go the straight razor-and-hot-towel route to ensure that all of those little stubs are clean and ready to go for the next month or so.

-STEP 2: Leave it alone, but treat it right.
+Step 2: Leave your beard alone, but treat it right.

 After that initial cleanup, the best way to grow a beard is to leave it alone and let it grow.
 It may take a month or more for a beard to reach its real potential, and you’ll need to be patient in the meantime.

 That doesn’t mean forgetting about your beard altogether.
 As is the case when planting a new vegetable garden, there are things you can do during the “growing season” to help promote beard growth.
 First, for most guys, the majority of beard growth occurs overnight, so it’s important to get plenty of rest.
 Also, overall health impacts beard growth, so be sure to eat well and exercise in order to achieve the best possible face mane.